johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 uid                  Bob (Bob's comment) <bob@gmail.com>
 ssb   2048R/0199AA57 2018-04-15
 ```
-The top line indicates the location and name of the keyring file on your pi.
+The top line indicates the location and name of the secret keyring file on your pi.
 The **sec** line shows the key size : 2048, the key type : r for RSA, the UniqueID : 6E477330, and the creation date.
 The UniqueID is used in GPG commands to refer to that specific private key.
 The **uid** line shows Bob's real name, Bob's comment, and Bob's email address.